French Fry Dipping Sauce

 Rosemary Chicken Wings with Herb Dipping Sauce

-The herb dipping sauce really complimented the herby flavor of the chicken wings.
+The herb dipping sauce really complemented the herby flavor of the chicken wings.
 You instead of dipping the chicken into the sauce you could brush it directly onto the chicken.
 Split chicken breasts or quarters, grilled to perfection and brushed with the sauce is absolutely divine (and different)!

 I could not find fresh oregano so I used dried.
 Fresh would definitely go with the ‘fresh’ theme of this sauce, so if you have it, use it.
-Just start with a little a taste to see if you need to add more.
+Just start with a little taste to see if you need to add more.

 Rosemary Chicken Wings with Herb Dipping Sauce